area17/twill-image/README.md

 Once you have created an instance of the `Image` model, you can interact by using one or chaining many of these methods.
 ##### `crop`

-You can specify the crop by passing it as an argument.
-By default, the `Image` model will look for a crop label `default` and if it isn't availble, it will look if there is only one crop available and select it.
+You can specify the crop name by passing it as an argument.
+By default, the `Image` model will look for a crop name `default` and if it isn't availble, it will look for a single crop and select it.
 If it can't determine the crop, it will result in an error.

 ```php
 $image->crop('listing_card');